A Weekend Treat: French Apple Cake

 If you like to bake I would suggest getting a bottle of Dark Meyers Rum and put it right next to the Grand Mainer for adding that special kick to your desserts.

 This cake is authentically French there is no cinnamon to be found.
-But I will tell you the rum really makes this cake pop so don’t skip out on that one!
+But I will tell you the rum really makes this French Apple Cake pop so don’t skip out on that one!

 - 1 ½ cup (204g) flour